danilomoraisgustavo/blog-challenge/docs/ARCHITECTURE.md

 ## 1. Introduction

-This document describes the architecture of the Auto-Generated Blog Platform, detailing the structure of the system, key design decisions, deployment model, data storage strategy, CI/CD pipeline, and operational concerns.
+This document provides a comprehensive overview of the architecture supporting the Auto-Generated Blog Platform.
+The system blends full-stack development, containerization, scheduling, and cloud deployment into a single, coherent, production-aligned solution.

+Although intentionally simple and cost-efficient, the architecture follows modern engineering practices including:

+- Service isolation with Docker
+- Automated container builds (CI)
+- Immutable deployments via ECR tags
+- AI-generated content using HuggingFace
+- Minimal but reliable persistence via PostgreSQL

-The project’s goal is to create a lightweight but production-aligned infrastructure using Docker and AWS services, while keeping the architecture simple, auditable, and maintainable.
+The result is a maintainable, auditable, and extensible platform.
-Despite being deployed on a single EC2 instance, the system follows service isolation and containerization best practices.

 ## 2. High-Level Architecture Overview

-The system consists of three primary services:
+The system is composed of three main services:

-- **Frontend (React + Nginx)**
+1. **Frontend (React + Nginx)** – Renders UI and interacts with backend
-  Provides the user interface, handles routing, and fetches data from the backend.

-- **Backend (Node.js + Express)**
+2. **Backend (Node.js + Express)** – REST API, AI integration, cron scheduler
-  Exposes REST APIs, manages scheduled article generation, and integrates with an AI text-generation model.

-- **Database (PostgreSQL)**
+3. **Database (PostgreSQL)** – Persistent structured storage
-  Stores articles and related metadata.

-All three services run as Docker containers inside an EC2 instance.
-The Docker images are built by AWS CodeBuild and stored in AWS ECR.
+These services run as Docker containers inside a single AWS EC2 instance.

-### System Diagram
+### High-Level System Diagram

 ```
 ┌──────────────────────────────────────────────────────────────┐